mattermost-community/focalboard/README.md

 [![Focalboard](website/site/static/img/hero.jpg)](https://www.focalboard.com)

-[Focalboard](https://www.focalboard.com) is an open source project management app for individuals and teams.
-It comes in two editions:
+[Focalboard](https://www.focalboard.com) is an open source, self-hosted alternative to Trello, Notion, and Asana.

+It helps define, organize, track and manage work across individuals and teams.
+Focalboard comes in two editions:

-* **Personal Desktop**: A stand-alone desktop app for your todos and personal projects
+* **Focalboard Personal Desktop**: A stand-alone desktop app for your todos and personal projects
-* **Personal Server**: A self-hosted server for your team to collaborate
+* **Focalboard Personal Server**: A self-hosted server for your team to collaborate

 The same server binary powers both editions.